 #4 Embrace the Paradox

-Just like people, brands can display a mix of traits with have principles and boundaries, just as much as they can be compassionate and vulnerable.
+Just like people, brands can display a mix of traits between principles and boundaries, just as much as they can be compassionate and vulnerable.
 IKEA does this well, finding a way to both make a statement and make people across many cultures, languages, and ideologies feel comfortable and at home.
 Find ways to express all of your brand’s (and your consumers’) sides.

 Merriam-Webster defines belonging as “a close or intimate relationship” and as brands, this can be an intimidating step to make with our customers.
 A good rule of thumb?
 You wouldn’t turn your back on, try to change, or pander to your friends, so don’t do it to your audiences.
 We know people are looking for opportunities to connect with through the good, bad, funny, and sad times.
 For brands, this creates both a huge opportunity and a tall order.
 The power of the communities we decide to belong to can move a needle, but the communities we decide to build create space for people to improve themselves and the lives of those around them.